Skip to content

 Generate a 1200×630 Open Graph card for the forge.dev usage-based pricing page.
 Pure black background, small "forge.dev / pricing" mono label top-left.
 Left half: big white sans display "$0.0008 / request" with smaller muted line "first 100k requests free, every month".
 Right half: a terminal window mock with three dots and four monospace green lines — "$ forge usage", "Free tier 100,000 req / mo", "Pro tier $0.0008 / req", "Enterprise contact sales".
 Hacker / open-source aesthetic, pixel-perfect type, no decoration.

-Pricing page Open Graph FAQ
+Pricing Page Open Graph FAQ

 How per-plan cards work, when to surface the price chip, and how to keep the unfurl honest as plans change.

-Should the price be on the card?
+Should the Price Be on the Card?

 Almost always yes.
 The recipient of a pricing link is usually a decision maker — they want the price the moment the link unfurls, not after a click.
 The exception is enterprise pages where the price is 'contact sales'; for those the card surfaces the contact CTA instead.